IFS Encyclopedia

 The tame twin dragon is a self-similar tile of the plane constructed from two affine maps, both contracting by 1/21/\sqrt{2}.
 Its attractor has Hausdorff dimension 2 — it tiles the plane with positive area.

-The name distinguishes it from the classical Heighway dragon and its variants: the “tame” qualifier indicates the tile has well-behaved (simply connected, no holes) topology.
+The name distinguishes it from the classical Twin Dragon and its variants: the “tame” qualifier indicates the tile has well-behaved (simply connected, no holes) topology.

 Algebraic Structure